-When have you observed a colleague who did not feel appreciated, what did you notice?
+When have you observed a colleague who did not feel appreciated, what did you see?
 How did it impact their work?
 Their team?
 The organization?

 Now consider your team.
 By doing their job well, who on your team makes your life easier?
 What do they do (specifically) that you value?
 Commit to telling them what you value, and why, in your next one-on-one conversation.
 If you discover what form of appreciation resonates most with them, and provide it, you'll make an even bigger impact.
-What do you need to learn about how each person on the team you lead prefers (and does not prefer) to be appreciated?

-Now is an ideal time to encourage members of your team to appreciate each other.
-You can create regular practices, such as asking for "kudos" and "bright spots" at the beginning of meetings.
+Additionally, now is an ideal time to encourage members of your team to appreciate each other.
+You can create forums and rituals for this to happen, such as asking for "kudos" and "bright spots" at the beginning of meetings.